lucperkins/documentation/content/docs/deployment.md

 Several aspects of the UI can be configured:

-  * The Dependencies section can be enabled / configured
+* The Dependencies section can be enabled/configured
-  * Google Analytics tracking can be enabled / configured
+* Google Analytics tracking can be enabled/configured
 * Additional menu options can be added to the global nav

 These options can be configured by a JSON configuration file.
 The `--query.ui-config` command line parameter of the query service must then be set to the path to the JSON file when the query service is started.

-An example configuration file:
+Here's an example configuration file:

 ```json
 {